John 17:3

 “May grace and peace be lavished on you as you grow in the rich knowledge of God and of Jesus our Lord!”

 Our sole and absolute authority is the inerrant Word of God.
 By this we mean the most reliable manuscripts available for the 39 books of the Hebrew Old Testament Scriptures and the 27 books of the Greek New Testament Scriptures, which together constitute the canon of the Scriptures.
 The whole of the Bible, particularly, the New Testament (which depicts life under the new covenant) must be considered the only statement of faith that is authoritative.
-Even if we were to select only direct quotes from Scripture, this would still be a manmade statement because we selected verses on a limited, and likely biased basis.
+Even if we were to select only direct quotes from Scripture, this would still be a manmade statement because verses were selected on a limited, and likely biased basis.
+We acknowledge this, even for our own selected verses below.

-One of our stated Values is: “Acceptance of one another on the basis of love despite differing interpretations of Scripture as long as there is willingness to base beliefs on Scripture alone and not tradition, creeds, human authorities, opinions, or majority view.”
-It is important to let the Bible speak rather than reading into it our own preconceived notions.
+One of our stated Values is: “Acceptance of one another on the basis of love despite differing interpretations of Scripture as long as there is willingness to base beliefs on Scripture alone and not on tradition, creeds, human authorities, opinions, or majority view.”
+It is important to let the Bible speak for itself through appropriate exegesis rather than reading into it our own preconceived notions (eisegesis).